DaniCol/TweetPopularityPrediction/kubernetes/README.md

   - Launch Tweetoscope app : `kubectl apply -f tweetoscopeapp.yml`

 When grafana pod is running (`kubectl get pods`):
-- Post forwart port 3000 to access grafana dashboard in your machine: `kubectl port-forward deployment/grafana 3000:3000`
+- Post forwart port 3000 to access the grafana dashboard in your machine: `kubectl port-forward deployment/grafana 3000:3000`
-- You can now access to grafana dashboard on your web browser by visiting http://localhost:3000
+- You can now access the grafana dashboard on your web browser by visiting http://localhost:3000

 If you want to watch logs collected by Logger : `kubectl logs <logger_pod_name>`